 Daily Swing Chart Technical Analysis

-The main trend is up according to the daily swing chart.
-A trade through .7241 will signal a resumption of the uptrend.
-The main trend will change to down on a trade through .7064.
+The main trend is down according to the daily swing chart.
+The main trend changed to down when sellers took out .7666 on Monday.
+A trade through .7805 will change the main trend to up.

-The minor range is .7064 to .7241.
-Its retracement zone at .7152 to .7132 is the primary downside target.
-Since the main trend is up, buyers are likely to come in on the first test of this area.
+The minor range is .7820 to .7659.
+Its 50% level at .7740 is a potential upside target.
+Since the main trend is down, sellers could come in on a test of this level.

 Daily Swing Chart Technical Analysis